minvws/nl-kat-coordination/docs/source/technical_design/debianinstall.rst

     sudo -u kat rocky-cli migrate
     sudo -u kat rocky-cli loaddata /usr/share/kat-rocky/OOI_database_seed.json

-The steps for creating the other databases will be similar, but we'll lay them out anyway for completeness.
+The steps for creating the other databases will be similar, but we'll explain them anyway for completeness.

 KAT-alogus DB
 -------------